davidgiven/fluxengine/doc/using.md

 encoder {
   ibm {
     trackdata {
       emit_iam: false
     }
   }
 }
-$ fluxengine write ibm1440 config.textpb -i image.img
+$ fluxengine write ibm --1440 config.textpb -i image.img
 ```

 ...or you can specify them on the command line:

 ```
-$ fluxengine write ibm1440 -i image.img --encoder.ibm.trackdata.emit_iam=false
+$ fluxengine write ibm --1440 -i image.img --encoder.ibm.trackdata.emit_iam=false
 ```

 Both the above invocations are equivalent.
 The text files use [Google's
 protobuf syntax](https://developers.google.com/protocol-buffers), which is
 hierarchical, type-safe, and easy to read.

-The `ibm1440` string above is actually a reference to an internal configuration
+The `ibm` string above is actually a reference to an internal configuration file
-file containing all the settings for writing PC 1440kB disks.
-You may specify
+containing all the settings for writing PC disks, and the `--1140` refers to a
-as many profile names or textpb files as you wish; they are all merged left to
+specific definition inside it.
+You may specify as many profile names or textpb
+files as you wish; they are all merged left to right.
+You can see all these
-right.
-You can see all these settings by doing:
+settings by doing:

 ```
-$ fluxengine write ibm1440 --config
+$ fluxengine write ibm --1440 --config
 ```

 The `--config` option will cause the current configuration to be dumped to the